bairblog/bairblog.github.io/_posts/2026-04-21-adaptive-parallel-reasoning.md

 <i class="apr-fig-cap">Figure 4: Special Tokens Variants across Adaptive Parallel Reasoning Papers</i>
 </p>

-## Inference and Training Co-Designs
+## Inference Systems for Adaptive Parallelism

 How do we actually execute parallel branches?
 We take inspiration from computer systems, and specifically, multithreading and multiprocessing.
 A majority of the work can be considered as leveraging a fork-join design.

-### Fork-join design

-At inference time, we are effectively asking the model to perform a map-reduce operation:
+**At inference time, we are effectively asking the model to perform a map-reduce operation:**

 - Fork the problem into subtasks/threads, process them concurrently
 - Join them into a final answer